JimmyMann-USA/Ratio/README.md

 (2) ratio_den()--- Solve for unknown Denominator '' ''

-(3) Solve for unknown variable in list corresponding to fraction set equal to a specific ratio, and determines whether you're solving for numerator or denominator.
+(3) ratio()--- Solve for unknown variable in list corresponding to fraction set equal to a specific ratio, and determines whether you're solving for numerator or denominator.

 Problem:
 -----------------